buildkite/docs/pages/agent/v3/help/_artifact_download.md

 If the last path component of <destination> matches the first path component of your <query>, the last component of <destination> is dropped from the final path.
-For example, a query of `'app/logs/*'` with a destination of `'foo/app'` will write any matched artifact files to `'foo/app/logs/'`, relative to the current working directory.
+For example, a query of 'app/logs/*' with a destination of 'foo/app' will write any matched artifact files to 'foo/app/logs/', relative to the current working directory.

-To skip this behaviour, use a <destination> argument with a trailing slash.
+To avoid this behaviour, use a <destination> argument with a trailing slash.
-For example, a query of `'app/logs/*'` and a destination of `'foo/app/'` will write the matched artifact files to `'foo/app/app/logs/'`, relative to the current working directory.
+For example, a query of 'app/logs/*' and a destination of 'foo/app/' will write the matched artifact files to 'foo/app/app/logs/', relative to the current working directory.

 You can also change working directory to the intended destination and use a